zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/ef-dynamic-filters.md

 ## Definition

-**Entity Framework Dynamic Filters** is a library that Creates global and scoped filters for Entity Framework queries.
+**Entity Framework Dynamic Filters** is a library that creates global and scoped filters for Entity Framework queries.

 The filters are automatically applied to every query and can be used to support use cases such as Multi-Tenancy, Soft Deletes, Active/Inactive, etc.